w9jds/w9jds.github.io/_drafts/2015-10-5-using_lollipop_activity_transitions.md

 {% endhighlight %}

 ##Starting the new activity
 Alright, so you have all the layout changes you had to make to put this transition in place.
 Now all you have to do is properly create the intent to start your new activity.
-Here we need to add a special option bunle to the application compat start activity call.
+Here we need to add a special option bundle to the `ActivityCompat.startActivity` call.
 It is pretty simple too.
-What you need to is to make sure to pull in `android.support.v4.util.Pair` into the class you are going to make the `startActivity` call from.
+You will also need to make sure to pull in `android.support.v4.util.Pair` into the class you are going to make the `startActivity` call from.
 With that you will then build your intent and call like this:

 {% highlight java %}
 Intent intent = new Intent(getActivity(), MessageActivity.class);